 “I began getting fillers at the age of 28 because I wanted more plump lips, and I wanted my nasolabial fold filled in on one side.
 I have also received fillers on the cheeks,” she tells us.
 Now she gets filler every four to five months and spends anywhere from $500 to $1,200 each visit.

-While these women are clearly happy with their results, it’s important to consult with your medical treatment provider to see what’s best for you.
+While these women are clearly happy with their results, it’s important to consult with your licensed provider to see what’s best for you.
 They’ll also share any potential side effects and risks as well as the benefits for your needs.
 And, as always, make sure you only go to reputable, certified specialists in a safe, clean environment.
 Let our concierge team help you find an injector in your area.